ImpostorKeanu/gosplit/README.md

 if the connection should be upgraded to TLS.
 Data extracted from connections are base64 encoded and logged to disk in [JSONL format][jsonl].

-The following sequence diagram roughly demonstrates this process.
+The following sequence diagram roughly illustrates the connection splitting process.

 [jsonl]: https://jsonlines.org/